vandamd/Whisker/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/vandamd/Whisker)

 ## Usage
 CMD + Drag the circle menu icon to the right of the icons you want to hide.

-Hide in the menu or toggle visiblity with your hotkey (default: CMD + SHIFT + Y).
+Hide via the menu button or toggle visiblity with your hotkey (default: CMD + SHIFT + Y).

 ## Installation
 Install via Homebrew: